ibm-cloud-docs/openshift/openshift_versions.md

     oc create -f sa-secret-source.yaml
     ```
     {: pre}
-3. Create a confiuration file for a migration cluster resource that refers to the version 3.11 source cluster's master URL that you retrieved in [Step 1](#ocp3to4-migrate-source).
+3. Create a configuration file for a migration cluster resource that refers to the version 3.11 source cluster's master URL that you retrieved in [Step 1](#ocp3to4-migrate-source).
     ```
     apiVersion: migration.openshift.io/v1alpha1
     kind: MigCluster